A Performance Portable Matrix Free Dense MTTKRP in GenTen: Parallel MTTKRP algorithms

 \subsection{MTTKRP-TILE}

-The \Call{MTTKRP-SLICE}{} algorithm has the advantage over \Call{MTTKRP-ELEM}{} in that it \emph{avoids atomic conflicts} and has \emph{beneficial cache blocking} for columns of the factor matrices $\{ \Ak{m} \}_{m=1}^d$.
-However, \Call{MTTKRP-SLICE}{} has $N_s \times$ more serial operations, which can lead to a \emph{significant loss of parallelization} for MTTKRPs on modes with large slices.
-We attempt to remedy this loss of parallelization by assigning leagues to slices and teams to tiles within a slice (see \cref{fig:tile}).
-Given a slice $\Tn{S}_k^{(n)}$, a tile partition is defined by a \emph{tile volume} $N_t$ that divides the slice volume $N_s = N / I_k$ such that $\Tn{S}_n^{(k)} = \{\Tn{S}_n^{(k)}((t-1)N_T : tN_T) \}_{t=1}^{N_S/N_T}$ and whose set elements $\Tn{S}_n^{(k)}((t-1)N_T : tN_T)$ are called \emph{tiles}.
+The \Call{MTTKRP-SUB}{} algorithm has the advantage over \Call{MTTKRP-ELEM}{} in that it \emph{avoids atomic conflicts} and has \emph{beneficial cache blocking} for columns of the factor matrices $\{ \Ak{m} \}_{m=1}^d$.
+However, \Call{MTTKRP-SUB}{} has $\mathcal{O}(N_S)$ more serial operations, which can lead to a \emph{significant loss of parallelism} for MTTKRPs on modes with large subtensors (i.e., a mode-$k$ MTTKRP where $I_k$ is large).
+We attempt to remedy this loss of parallelism by assigning teams to tiles within a subtensor (see \cref{fig:tile}).
+Given a subtensor $\Tn{S}_k^{(n)}$, a tile partition, defined by a \emph{tile volume} $N_T$, portions the subtensor as $\{\Tn{S}_n^{(k)}((t-1)N_T : tN_T) \}_{t=1}^{N_S/N_T}$, where the set elements $\Tn{S}_n^{(k)}((t-1)N_T : tN_T)$ are called \emph{tiles}.

 We call the resulting algorithm that parallelizes over tiles \Call{MTTKRP-TILE}{} and describe it in \cref{alg:tile}.
-The algorithm is controlled by the tile volume hyperparameter $N_T$, which controls \emph{both} the length of the serial accumulation of the tile Hadamard product in lines~\ref{line:tile:elemstart}-\ref{line:tile:elemend} and the number of atomic operations in line~\ref{line:tile:atomic}, which is given by $I_n(N_S/N_T) \times R$.
-Note that setting a tile size of $N_T = N_S$ and removing the atomic stipulation on line~\ref{line:tile:atomic} reverts the algorithm to \Call{MTTKRP-SLICE}{}, while setting a tile size of $N_T=1$ reverts the algorithm to \Call{MTTKRP-ELEM}{}, albeit with more structure in the league and team assignments.
-We refer to the discussion in \cref{sec:mttkrp-slice} for a detailed discussion of the pseudo-code in \cref{alg:tile}.
+The algorithm is controlled by the tile volume hyperparameter $N_T$, which controls \emph{both} the length of the serial accumulation of the tile Hadamard product in lines~\ref{line:tile:elemstart}-\ref{line:tile:elemend} and the number of atomic operations in line~\ref{line:tile:atomic}, which is $\mathcal{O}((N_S/N_T) R)$.
+Parallelism is controlled by the tile volume; line~\ref{line:tile:league} launches $N/N_T$ teams, i.e., a smaller $N_T$ launches more teams.
+Note that setting a tile size of $N_T =N_S= N/I_k$ and removing the atomic stipulation on line~\ref{line:tile:atomic} reverts the algorithm to \Call{MTTKRP-SUB}{}, while setting a tile size of $N_T=1$ reverts the algorithm to \Call{MTTKRP-ELEM}{}, albeit with more structure in the team assignments.
+We refer to the discussion in \cref{sec:mttkrp-slice} for a detailed discussion of the repeated pseudo-code in \cref{alg:tile}.